facundobatista/tencdec/README.md

     000 0011 111 0100 -> 0000 0001 1111 0100 -> 500 (in decimal)
     ```

 This is effectively a VarInt, without any limitation on the maximum length for a sequence of bits.
-That is, you can encode numbers larger than 64 or 128 bit using tencdec and pythons handling of integers takes care of extending the bits as needed for each number.
+That is, any sequence of monotonic increasing numbers can be  encoded with tencdec, regardless of bit-length.
+The delta calculation between each pair of numbers, and the variable-length quantity encoding efficiently encode the sequence to bytes.